ec500-software-engineering/project-11-math-tutor/README.md

 ### Technologies Used
--Heroku
+- Heroku
     Heroku will be used to manage deployment and testing.
--Node JS
+- Node JS
-    Node js will be used for back end development -Express
+    Node js will be used for back end development
+- Express
-    Express will be used as a framework for backend -Passport
+    Express will be used as a framework for backend
+- Passport
     Passport will handle user auth
--NPM
+- NPM
     We are using npm as a package manager

 ### Usage
--to install packages
+- to install packages
 npm install

--for testing purposes
+- for testing purposes
 npm start